radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 > **Note on terms:** A "port" is just a number, like the address of a house, or a telephone number.
 Every computer has 32,000 ports, most of which are unused.
-You might not know this, but when you use a web browser to look at a web page your computer is talking to the remote server on **port 80**.
+You might not know this, but when you use a web browser to look at a web page, your computer is talking to the remote server on **port 80**.
 This is standardized.
 When you `ssh` to the USP cluster you are making a connection on **port 22**, and this is standard too.